 No. But while an Ombudsman cannot provide legal advice, an Ombudsman can:

-- Provide information on workers’ compensation laws and the Division’s policies, practices, procedures, and rules;
+- Provide information on workers’ compensation laws and the Bureau’s policies, practices, procedures, and rules;

 - Inform participants of their rights and obligations under the law; and,